enetwarch/hau-coding-activities/README.md

 |  |--README.md # course details
 ```

 This is the rough folder structure of the repository.
 The naming convention for each directory should be in [`kebab-case`](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case).
-Folders like `subject` will pertain to the class code and subject abbreviation with [`/2062-6OOp`](./2062-6OOP/) as an example.
-The `year-month-date` directory consists of numerical values which should end up like [`/2025-06-16`](./2062-6OOP/2025-06-16/), meaning it is an activity that happened on **June 16, 2025**.
+Activities will be stored inside their respective subjects and starting date.
+Folders like `subject` will pertain to the class code and subject abbreviation with [`2062-6OOP/`](./2062-6OOP/) as an example.
+The `year-month-date` directory consists of numerical values which should end up like [`2025-06-16/`](./2062-6OOP/2025-06-16/), meaning it is an activity that happened on **June 16, 2025**.

 ### Edge Case